Jennawinx/Beautify-Text-Notes/README.md

 ## Try it out

-Run download and run the jar in any folder with your text notes in the .mdc extension.
+Download and run the jar in any folder with your text notes in the .mdc extension.
 All files in the folder will be converted and combined into 1 beautified html page

 ### Settings